-We respectfully request that parents refrain from keeping students out of school for any other reasons.
-When a student is absent, please observe the following protocol.

-- 1. Call (801-402-6905), email the school or log into MyDSD to give a reason for the absence. - 2.
-Send a doctor's release to the office for absences of five or more consecutive days. - 3.
-Students are responsible for make-up work when school is missed.
+Farmington Junior High respectfully requests that parents refrain from keeping students out of school for any other reasons.
+When a student is absent, please notify the school or log into MyDSD to give a reason for the absence.
+You can notify the school of an absence by phone: 801-402-6900 or email at farmingtonjrattendance@dsdmail.net.